 IMPORTANT: Your invitation to OneLogin expires after eight hours.
 Please log in as soon as possible.
 If it expires, please contact Admissions and we will resend it to you.

 We’re excited for you to take your first classes!
 Most master’s students will need to register for introductory courses like BE101, ST101, and PM105 in their first semester.
+Beginning in Fall 2020, these course numbers change to BE5101, ST5101, and PM5101.

 Reach out to your Admissions Counselor for input on your first semester classes.
 After your first semester, your Academic Advisor will walk you through the remainder of your degree program.